Pennsylvania lawmaker quits amid sex harassment allegations - NewsBreak

 The Associated Press generally does not identify people who say they have been sexually assaulted or subjected to extreme abuse.
 Decisions on whether to identify those who say they have been subjected to other forms of sexual misconduct are made on a case-by-case basis, and Perez has spoken in public about it.

 The AP found that since 2017, at least 120 state lawmakers in 41 states have faced public allegations of sexual misconduct or harassment.
-Most of the allegations were made after the #MeToo movement sparked a public reckoning for people in power accused of sexual wrongdoing.
+Most of the allegations have been made after the #MeToo movement sparked a public reckoning for people in power accused of sexual wrongdoing.

 Comments / 0